EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

- Binary Tree class. the insert() fuction is used to put data into the tree.
+used to put data into the tree.
 First it checks to see if the tree is empty.
 If it is, then it creates a new node and sets it as the root of the tree.
 Otherwise, it calls the findPlace() function.

 ```python